TREK DIFFICULTY

 On the last trekking day, after half an hour of trekking, we reached the Army check post where it took half an hour to check the documents (Adhar Card) of all the trekkers.

 Then, we move ahead while the trail oscillates between minor ascents and descents up to halfway, after which there is a steep descent amid pine forests all the way to Naranag.
-Our beautiful Kashmir Great Lakes (KGL) Trek ends here.
+Our beautiful KGL Trek ends here.

 The best time to visit Kashmir Great Lakes Trek is from July to September when the weather is relatively stable and the trail is clear of snow.
 These months offer pleasant daytime temperatures and clear skies.